 The reset function is used to initialize the peer entity after node setup and after a failure event occurred.
 This procedure can be used by both the gNB-CU-UP and the gNB-CU-CP.

 The E1 setup function allows to exchange application level data needed for the gNB-CU-UP and gNB-CU-CP to interoperate correctly on the E1 interface.
 The E1 setup is initiated by both the gNB-CU-UP and gNB-CU-CP.
+The gNB-CU-CP and the gNB-CU-UP shall support the E1 setup procedure initiated by the gNB-CU-CP.
+The gNB-CU-CP and the gNB-CU-UP may additionally support the E1 setup procedure initiated by the gNB-CU-UP.

 The gNB-CU-UP Configuration Update and gNB-CU-CP Configuration Update functions allow to update application level configuration data needed between the gNB-CU-CP and the gNB-CU-UP to interoperate correctly over the E1 interface.